AdaCompNUS/despot/README.md

 	tag --runs <N> [OPTION]...

-Both commands simulate DESPOT's policy for <N> times and reports the performance.
+Both commands simulate DESPOT's policy for N times and report the performance.
 See tutorial/tutorial.htm for explanation of the command.
 See the command line options section in this file for details on the options.